 “That idiot must not finish the ritual of invocation.”
 Cordelia said.
 The ritual of invocation was old magic.
 It was a spell thought lost to everyone but the Engineers.
 Having the ritual of invocation lost to time kept the peace.
 The Powers That Be allowed the Old Ones to remain in the Deeper Well because they believed there was no way to resurrect them.
 Illyria with her blood memories had changed everything.
-When that spell completed, Messiah would rise, the Old Ones would be regenerated and the Earth would shatter.
+When that spell completed, Messiah would rise, the Old Ones would be regenerated and the Earth would burn.

 “I don’t have time to pamper that child.”
 Cordelia thought.
 “I’m going to see her myself.”
 Her assistant looked at her.
 He was shocked.
 A direct confrontation between the Great Old Ones and the Powers That Be was forbidden.
 Cordelia knew what he was thinking.